Pedro José de Zavala, 7th Marquess of Valleumbroso

-Pedro José de Zavala y Bravo de Ribero, 7th Marquess of San Lorenzo del Valleumbroso, OIC, KOC (21 May 1779 - 20 January 1850), was a Spanish-Peruvian nobleman and soldier.
+Pedro José de Zavala y Bravo de Ribero, 7th Marquess of San Lorenzo del Valleumbroso, OIC, KOC (21 May 1779 – 20 January 1850), was a Spanish-Peruvian nobleman and soldier.

 Biography

 Zavala was born in Lima into one of the most prominent families of the Viceroyalty of Peru.
 He was the son of Pedro Nolasco de Zavala y Pardo de Figueroa, 6th Marquess of Valleumbroso, and Ana Micaela Bravo del Ribero y Zavala.

 He joined the Army in 1787 as cadet of the 3rd Regiment of the Dragoons Guards of Lima.
 In 1790, Zavala was commissioned into the Cavalry Regiment of the Nobility as ensign and was transferred to the Company of Dragoons of Queen María Luisa in 1797.
 In 1799, he returned to the Dragoons Guards of Lima, where was promoted to captain in 1804.

 In 1812, Zavala created the King's Cavalry Company and was promoted to the rank of lieutenant colonel in the Royal Army.
 In 1819, he was appointed colonel of the Battalion of Spaniards.
 During the War of Independence, he defended the Callao, Chancay and Ancón ports in 1820 and 1821.
 Zavala supported the Aznapuquio mutiny that deposed the Viceroy and was commissioned to inform the King of the situation by the new viceroy José de la Serna.
 However, his mission was abruptly delayed since the brigantine Maypú in which Zavala was transported was captured by an Argentinian frigate in June 1821.

 He settled down in Madrid.
 Joined to the Infante Don Carlos Regiment and afterwards the Battalion of Guías, he was awarded the Grand Cross of the Order of Isabella the Catholic for his services in Peru in 1822 and was appointed Gentilhombre de cámara con ejercicio by Fernando VII in 1824.
 Zavala was successively promoted to brigadier in 1826 and to field marshal in 1836.
 Next year, he was appointed second lieutenant of the Guard of Halberdiers (the Queen's guard), which he commanded from 1841 to 1843.

-In 1849, Zavala returned to Peru, where he died the next year.
+Zavala returned to Peru in 1849, to see his children who had remained there after supporting the Peruvian nationalists.
+He died the next year and, despite being a royalist himself, was buried with full military honours at Presbitero Maestro cemetery at the request of his remaining children, as some of them had died fighting for the nationalist side.